freeletics/khonshu/docs/codegen/get-started.md

 ## NavDestination

 A `NavDestination` is automatically generated for each annotated screen.
-The type of the generated destination is determined by the `destinationType` parameter of the annotation.
+The type of the generated destination is based on the used `NavRoute`.
+To get an `OverlayDestination` (`DialogDestination` for Fragments) the route class needs to implement the `Overlay` marker interface.

 To avoid having to access any generated code the destination is directly contributed to a `Set<NavDestination>` which can then be injected where the `NavHost` or `NavHostFragment` is